Saving energy has never been more important – both for our bank balances and for the environment.

 Many tenants assume they can’t switch energy providers, but if you’re paying the bill yourself, you can – and switching could save you large amounts of money.

-Log on to some energy comparison sites to see how much you could save – most switches can be done online, too.
+Log on to some energy comparison sites to see how much you could save and to see whether you are eligible to switch.

 10. Communicate with your landlord